-Please only submit an application for one of the Practicum subjects per intake.
-Students who apply for both the Global Business Practicum and the Business Practicum during the same intake (e.g. January) will not be considered for either subject.
+Students must only apply for one Graduate Practicum subject per intake.
+Students who apply for both the Global Business Practicum and the Business Practicum during the same intake (e.g. January/Summer) will not be considered for either subject.

-You have checked that there is capacity within your study plan for an elective subject worth 12.5 points
+You have met with a Course Planner from STOP1 and checked that there is capacity within your study plan for this elective subject worth 12.5 points

 Please note: students undertaking the Master of Commerce (Finance) are generally ineligible to apply, due to limited elective options available in the course.

 You have prepared your CV and had it reviewed